I5UCC/VRCTextboxSTT/README.md

 - [Visual C++ 2015-2022 Redistributable (x64)](https://aka.ms/vs/17/release/vc_redist.x64.exe)
 - SteamVR (IF ran in VR, no Oculus/Meta support as of now.)
 - Inference on GPU (Recommended):
-  - CUDA enabled GPU (NVIDIA ONLY), otherwise it will fall back to using CPU.
+  - CUDA enabled GPU (So NVIDIA only, but you can try your luck with something like [ZLUDA](https://github.com/vosen/ZLUDA) for AMD GPUs), otherwise it will fall back to using CPU.
   - ~11GB of available space for installation, ~6GB of space used after successful installation and loading models.
   - ~1GB of available RAM.
   - ~600MB of available VRAM.